twilio-professional-services/enhanced-flex-dashboards/README.md

 - Add Titles with Active/Waiting tasks aggregated for a set of queues (using Queue Name)
 - Add tiles with metrics aggregated by Channel

+Note: An updated version of the custom Queue Stats Data Tiles plugin can be found here: https://github.com/ldvlgr/queues-view-data-tiles (WIP).
+This plugin includes additional custom data tiles with dynamic background colors.

 ### Teams View
 - Add the agent's role code (A = Agent, S = Supervisor, D = Admin) in the Teams View
 - Add the Chat and SMS channel utilization (assigned / capacity, X = Unavailable)